ZcashFoundation/zebra/book/src/dev/rfcs/0005-state-updates.md

 past the reorg limit, finally we process any queued blocks and prune any that are now past the reorg limit.

+### `pub(super) fn commit_non_finalized_block(&mut self, block: QueuedBlock) -> block::Hash`

-1. If the block itself exists in the finalized chain, it has already been successfully verified:
+1. If the block itself exists in a non-finalized chain, or the finalized chain, it has already been successfully verified:
      - broadcast `Ok(block.hash())` via `block.rsp_tx`, and return

+2. If the block itself exists in the queue:
+     - Create an extra receiver using `block.rsp_tx.subscribe`, and include that receiver in the response future
+     - Drop the duplicate block

-2. Run contextual validation on `block` against the finalized and non finalized state
+3. Run contextual validation on `block` against the finalized and non finalized state
+     - contextual validation will reject blocks that are past the reorg limit, because the finalized block at that height is already known.

-3. If `block.parent` == `finalized_tip.hash`
+4. If `block.parent` == `finalized_tip.hash`
     - Construct a new `chain` with `Chain::default`
     - call `let hash = chain_set.push_block_on_chain(block, chain)`
     - add `fork` to `chain_set.chains`
     - return `hash`

-4. Otherwise, commit or queue the block to the non-finalized state with `chain_set.queue(block);`
+5. Otherwise, commit or queue the block to the non-finalized state with `chain_set.queue(block);`

-5. If the best chain is longer than the reorg limit
+6. If the best chain is longer than the reorg limit
     - Finalize all lowest height blocks in the best chain, and commit them to disk with `CommitFinalizedBlock`: